Co-treating Trauma and Addiction

 The Relationship Between Addiction and Trauma

 The relationship between addiction and trauma is undeniable.
-When pre-existing coping mechanisms fail to soothe the persistent, recurring anxiety and distressing thoughts that sometimes follow emotionally turbulent experiences, many people reach for drugs or alcohol to fill the void.
+When pre-existing coping mechanisms fail to soothe the persistent, recurring anxiety and distressing thoughts that sometimes follow emotionally turbulent experiences, many people reach for alcohol or other substances to fill the void.
 If healthier ways of coping are not found, dependency on the substance – and, thus, addiction – can develop.
 This relationship also exists in reverse.
 Those struggling with addiction have a greater likelihood of being exposed to trauma-inducing experiences due to inherent instability in their lives, which creates a vicious cycle.

 Those who undergo treatment for their addiction without also addressing underlying trauma are at much higher risk of relapse, as they are only scratching the surface of their dependency.
 This leaves them in a vulnerable position when faced with a trauma-related trigger.
 Without having developed a healthy way to cope in the absence of their substance of choice, desperation can ensue – and old tendencies may emerge as a result.
 To prevent this from happening, it is essential that both addiction and its corresponding trauma-related triggers be addressed in conjunction with one another.